The BackPack Program

-The BackPack program provides over 4,500 children at-risk of hunger with a supply of easy-open, nutritious foods for the weekend.
+The BackPack program provides more than 4,500 kids in need with a supply of easy-open, nutritious food for the weekend.

 How you can Help

-BackPack sites are in constant need of funding and volunteers to pick up backpacks from Golden Harvest Food Bank to deliver to the school sites.
+BackPack and Pantry Pack sites are in constant need of funding and volunteers.
 BackPacks cost $5 a week per student, a total of $20/month during the school year.
-You can help feed a child in the program all year by becoming a monthly donor online- it’s quick and easy!
+Pantry Packs cost just $8/month.
+You can help feed a local child all year long by becoming a monthly donor online- it’s quick and easy!

 “I like it because it helps me.
 I like the apple sauce, but my brother eats it all.
-My baby brother likes the chili.” — 1st Grade Student
+My baby brother likes the chili.” — 1st Grade Backack Participant

 “We try to be discreet when we distribute our bags so our children aren’t embarrassed.
-Every now and then, the BackPack students will see us passing by with our buggy and whisper a ‘thank you’ knowing we just left a bag for them.” — Volunteer
+Every now and then, the students will see us passing by with our buggy and whisper a ‘thank you’ knowing we just left a bag for them.” — Volunteer, BackPack Program